(You Don’t Have to be a Slimeball to Get Rich!)

 Do not act like an interrogator.
 Strike up a conversational tone.
 Truly desperate sellers will be anxious to talk to you.
 Keep the conversation moving and get all of the information you need.
 Casually ask the same question in different forms more than once to make sure their story remains consistent.
 As previously stated, many distressed sellers are embarrassed about their situation.
 Do your best to make them feel at ease.

 There are two requirements for every deal I do with a motivated seller:

 If I can’t do BOTH, I won’t do the deal.
 This is a good rule to live by since doing one without the other is not good for your business.
 If you help the seller and don’t make money, you are working for a charity (which is fine, but keep it separate from your BUSINESS).
 If you make money and don’t help the seller, you are a slimeball!

 Marketing and finding motivated sellers can also be a challenge.
-If you want to learn more about how to do this, just Click Here.

 Don’t waste time on the phone with people who don’t need your help.
 Unmotivated sellers take time away from your real vocation – lending a hand to those who need it.
-Stick to your principles and you will not only be conducting yourself like a Good Samaritan, you will be building a real estate investment empire in the process.
+Stick to your principles and you will not only be conducting yourself like a Good Samaritan, but you will also be building a real estate investment empire in the process.